“What wisdom can you find that is greater than kindness?”

-First of all, my strong personal belief is that it is in human nature to take care of other living things as a feature of our conscience.
+My strong personal belief is that it is in human nature to take care of other living things as a feature of our conscience.
 Sadly, many people are out of touch with this facility in themselves.
 And so it is with some measure of sadness that I find myself suggesting this as a remedy for our misery.
-I think if our culture retained the fundamental principle and natural inclination to caring for other living beings then it wouldn’t be in such a mess.
+I think if our culture retained the fundamental, natural, instinctive inclination to care for other living beings then it wouldn’t be in such a mess.
 It would be a part of every school curriculum.
 It would be central to mainstream and alternative media news.
 It would be the core of most of our conversations: conscience.

 That said, we can as free-thinking individuals and inspite of cultural trends that would have us be self-centred consumers, change our world by starting to re-engage in behaviours that are, in fact, part of our natural human nature.
 And in so doing, heal our world a little, and heal ourselves in the process.

 There have been numerous studies and much anecdotal evidence to confirm the notion that owning a cat or a dog can have a positive effect on the recovery from depression.
 This is common sense to some of us already.
 The act of ‘taking care of’ another living creature or even plants is in its essence a therapeutic act that orients the direction of our consciousness to loving, kindness, generosity, empathy, healing.
 If you have a genuine psychotherapist for example, then they will without a doubt experience real caring towards you, and the bond that is formed between patient and therapist – when authentic – is in large part where much of the therapeutic value comes from.